British Soap Awards 2018: winners in full

 - Catherine Tyldesley (Eva Price, Coronation Street)

-- Lucy Fallon (Bethany Platt, Coronation Street)
+- Lucy Fallon (Bethany Platt, Coronation Street) – WINNER!

 - Lacey Turner (Stacey Fowler, EastEnders)